sanjay9616/Striver_180/README.md

 You are given an m x n integer matrix matrix with the following two properties:

-An inversion is defined for a pair of integers in the array/list when the following two conditions are met.

-A pair ('ARR[i]', 'ARR[j]') is said to be an inversion when:

 1. Each row is sorted in non-decreasing order.</br>
 2. The first integer of each row is greater than the last integer of the previous row.</br>